 Be sure to review the RVM install script before executing it, the same goes for any other remote script that you pipe into bash.

 RVM is going to install itself on your system.
-Then, you’ll be able to use it to manage your Ruby versions.
-This is useful as you might need other versons of Ruby for various projects.
-RVM also installed the Rails gem for us.
+After which, you will be able to use it to manage your Ruby versions.
+This is useful as you might need other versions of Ruby for various other projects.
+RVM also installed the Rails gem for us when we did it.

 Installing Rails using RubyGems

-In case you already have RVM installed, you shouldn’t have to re-install it.
-Instead, you may just install Rails by installing the gem:
+In case you already have RVM installed, you should not have to re-install it.
+Instead, you may just install Rails by installing the gem.

 gem install rails

-This is going to install Rails and every other gem it needs.
+This is going to install Rails and every other gem that it needs.

-Please keep in mind that when installing Postgres it also depends on your OS.
+Please keep in mind that, when installing Postgres, it also changes depending on your OS.
 Look here for the whole list: postgresql.org/download.

-Usually It’s the simplest to just use a package manager such as apt-get on Ubuntu or Homebrew on OS X.
+It is simplest to use a package manager such as apt-get on Ubuntu or Homebrew on OS X.

-In case you’re installing Postgres on a local machine you might also need to install a GUI (however this tutorial assumes command line usage). pgAdmin isn’t the best tool in the world, but it should do.
+In the case that you’re installing Postgres on a local machine, you might also need to install a GUI, however, this tutorial assumes command line usage. pgAdmin is not the best tool in the world, but it should serve its purpose here.

-Finally, you’ll want to start installing the pg gem so you may interface with Postgres from Ruby code.
-To do this, execute the following:
+Finally, start installing the ‘pg’ gem so you may interface with Postgres from Ruby code.
+To do this, execute the below.

 gem install pg